-- Be respectful of everyone · e and its space;
+• Be respectful of everyone and their space;

-- Put your cell phone on vibration and take calls outside discreetly.
+• Put your cell phone on vibrate and take calls outside discreetly.

 Outfit

 Make sure you wear comfortable clothes that can get dirty!
 Loose clothing that could accidentally get caught in running machines should be avoided, as should long, untied hair.
-Bring your own apron – you can also buy those from our studio at reception.
+Bring your own apron you can also buy one from our studio at reception.

 During the winter, the boots will be placed in a designated location.
 Bring comfortable indoor shoes that you can get dirty without any problem.